 - allow you to offset rent payments against work that needs done in the property.

 If your landlord is able to help you out in some way, make sure you have a written record of any changes agreed.
-This doesn’t have to be a formal signed contract.
-An email or message explaining the changes, how long they are in place for and any conditions attached will be fine.

-Can you claim benefits to help?
+Can you get benefits to help you pay rent?

 Getting other benefits